 My work focuses on a range of topics in philosophy of mind, epistemology, AI, and neuroscience, including perception, mental representation, consciousness, evidence, knowledge, capacities, imagination, and biased algorithms.

-Currently my research is focused on issues at the intersection of AI, neuroscience, and philosophy funded by a Guggenheim Award, a Mellon New Directions Fellowship, and NEH Grant.
+Currently my research is focused on issues at the intersection of AI, neuroscience, and philosophy funded by a Guggenheim Fellowship, a Mellon New Directions Fellowship, and a NEH Grant.
 I am working on a series of papers on biased algorithms in AI as well as a book on the neural basis of perception and a book on subjective perspectives.

 The two projects intersect and build on my previous work in perception.
 In my book The Unity of Perception: Content, Consciousness, Evidence (OUP 2018), I develop an integrated account of the phenomenological and epistemological role of perceptual experience that is sensitive to evidence from neuroscience, cognitive psychology, and psychophysics.
 Perceptual content, consciousness, and evidence—three key features of perception—are each analyzed in terms of one fundamental property: the employment of perceptual capacities.
 Indeed, a two-word summary of the book is: capacities first.